-Because clinical trials are conducted under widely varying conditions, adverse reaction rates observed in the clinical trials of a drug cannot be directly compared to rates in the clinical trials of another drug and may not reflect the rates observed in practice.
+Because clinical trials are conducted under widely varying conditions, adverse reaction rates observed in the clinical trials of a drug cannot be directly compared with rates in the clinical trials of another drug and may not reflect the rates observed in practice.

-Chronic Immune (Idiopathic) Thrombocytopenic
+Chronic Immune (Idiopathic) Thrombocytopenia

-The data described below reflect exposure of PROMACTA to 446 patients with chronic ITP aged 18 to 85, of whom 65% were female across the ITP clinical development program including 3 placebo-controlled studies.
-PROMACTA was administered to 277 patients for at least 6 months and 202 patients for at least 1 year.
+In clinical trials, hemorrhage was the most common serious adverse reaction and most hemorrhagic reactions followed discontinuation of PROMACTA.
+Other serious adverse reactions included thrombotic/thromboembolic complications [see WARNINGS AND PRECAUTIONS].
+The data described below reflect exposure of PROMACTA to patients with chronic ITP aged 18 to 85 years, of whom 66% were female, in three placebo-controlled trials and one open-label extension trial [see Clinical Studies].
+PROMACTA was administered to 330 patients for at least 6 months and 218 patients for at least 1 year.

 n = 241

 n = 128